qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_html_editing/browser_bugs.rst

   * Setting a background color for text on *collapsed* selection is not working like in Gecko or IE. Instead of setting the background color and allowing the user to type ahead in the new background color (like in Gecko/IE) nothing happens.
 The current solution in the HtmlArea is to select the word currently under the caret and to set the background color on this selection.
 Working on a user-selection works as expected.

-  * Deleting a block element (e.g. an <p> tag) can cause an element to contain *two* text nodes::contrib:project:htmlarea:webkit_bug.png|:contrib:project:htmlarea:webkit_bug.pngThis wrong behavior  can cause problems with selections.
+  * Deleting a block element (e.g. an <p> tag) can cause an element to contain *two* text nodes:|:contrib:project:htmlarea:webkit_bug.png|

+.. |:contrib:project:htmlarea:webkit_bug.png| image:: :contrib:project:htmlarea:webkit_bug.png

+This wrong behavior  can cause problems with selections.